 For many, the ServiceNow NextGen Program is that break.
 The program is part of our global impact efforts to create equitable opportunities and empower the workforce of the future with people traditionally excluded from technology.
 Participants receive no-cost technical and soft skills training to navigate the corporate environment.
 Graduates apply for roles with the thousands of companies in the ServiceNow ecosystem.

 Ebony was the perfect candidate: She had the ambition to break into tech and just needed the chance.
 Ebony’s story is more than a journey.
 It’s an inspiration.
-Her experience includes everything from serving in the military to pursuing a career in psychology to being a mom living paycheck to paycheck.
+Her experience includes everything from pursuing a career in psychology to being a mom living paycheck to paycheck.
 But when Ebony eventually found her way to the ServiceNow NextGen Program to work in IT, she says it changed her life.
 Let’s meet Ebony and hear her experience firsthand.

 [We’re hiring!
 Visit careers]

-I took a test when I joined the military to see what career would be the best fit, and they told me IT.
+I took the Armed Services Vocational Aptitude Battery (ASVAB) test in high school to see what career would be the best fit, and they told me IT.
 At first, I thought it was a joke.
 When I was growing up, my family didn’t even have a computer.

-After the military, I got my degree in psychology and started graduate school in psychometrics.
+I went to college, got my degree in psychology, and started graduate school in psychometrics.
 With school loans piling up, I had to stop and find work.
 I went from working as a 911 dispatcher to a pharmacy tech.
 I even sold apartments.
 One day, I was looking at jobs and came across a posting that offered 16 weeks of training in tech, and it was free.
 That was the TechBridge Program for ServiceNow.
 I said to myself, “You know what, I’ll give it a shot.
 Why not?”
 I was one of 25 participants from 200 applications.
 I felt pretty special.

 Training “was no joke”